-North Sydney Council annually calls for applications from local, not-for-profit organisations who provide food assistance and meals to those most in need in our local community, ie. free meals to homeless people, people needing emergency assistance, or people who are financially in need in North Sydney.
+The Food Grants Program provides financial contributions to local, not-for-profit organisations who provide food assistance and meals to those most in need in our local community, ie. meals to homeless people, people needing emergency assistance, or people who are financially in need in North Sydney.

 Special emphasis is given to food activities which help address problems of social inequity.